 Thermal spray coatings are particularly suitable for the following purposes:

 The materials (powder, wire) are melted or fused by means of a torch and are sprayed as spray particles onto the substrate surface to be coated.
 A relative movement between the torch and the workpiece produces the coating.
 Two types of energy influence their properties: thermal energy (fuel gas-oxygen, plasma, and arc) and kinetic energy (velocity of the particles).

 With conventional polymer coatings, you can achieve good non-stick and sliding properties.
-If you also require a particularly high wear resistance, we often recommend a combination of thermal spray coating and plastic coating.
-The thermally spray coating serves as a metallic protective matrix (EXCALIBUR® internal link), the subsequent plastic coating as a top coat.
-The result unites the advantages of both systems: Wear protection and wear resistance plus non-stick and sliding properties.
+If you also require a particularly high wear resistance, we often recommend a combination of thermal spray coating and plastic/polymer coating.
+The thermal spray coating serves as a metallic protective matrix (EXCALIBUR® internal link), the subsequent plastic/polymer coating as a top coat.
+The result unites the advantages of both systems: Wear protection/wear resistance plus non-stick and sliding properties.